Docproc/docproc.github.io/hiring.md

 A good hiring process should consist of the following stages:

-- advertise the 3job and pre-screen CVs
+- advertise the job and pre-screen CVs

 - phone interview